crypto-jobs-fyi/crawler/README.md

 - ...

 # how to use?
-Given that you have Python 3.5+ and pip instaleed just run pip install -r requirements.txt Crawler uses just 1 none standard libs:
+Given that you have Python 3.5+ and pip installed just run pip install -r requirements.txt Crawler uses just 1 none standard libs:
 - selenium
 - `pip install -r requirements.txt`